Login to Complete an Application or to Access Judging Panel.

 - Label images with suitable titling and captions.
 Photographer credit on the images used in the Project/Jury PDF is permitted except those identifying the firm and/or team members.

-- Renovations, restorations, additions and conversions should present “before” and “after” photographs.
+- Renovations, restorations, additions, and conversions should present “before” and “after” photographs.
 For projects involving changes to existing structures, documentation of original conditions is highly recommended.
 Process sketches that communicate the development of the project and/or its construction are encouraged.

 - Indicate the project’s physical context or site character through graphics and/or imagery.

-PRESENTATION PDF (6MB, 3 pages max)
+PRESENTATION PDF (6MB, 3 pages max) This will be used by the Chapter.

 Select three images that best represent your project.
 Selected images of all entries will be displayed during the cocktail reception at the Celebration, and images of award-winning entries will be displayed during the Awards Ceremony.